-The study was co-funded by EU/CEF Digital programme (50% funding rate), the beneficiaries' remaining 50% cost were carried by the participants.
+The study was co-funded by the EU/CEF Digital programme (50% funding rate), and the participants carried the beneficiaries' remaining 50% cost.
 A potential Works phase could also be submitted for co-funding in this programme.

 Total EU Contribution: €255,377